GregAMeyer/d3-stocks/README.md

 ## Challenges
 There is no Google Trends API to gather data from.
-I figured out that the data was available in an HTML script tag at the bottom of a particular Google URL.
-I was able to turn the data into something usable for my d3 visualization.
-Essentially I turned a particular Google URL into an API I could make cross-site requests to.
+I figured out that the data was available in an HTML script tag at the bottom of a particular Google URL, but it was not in a usable format.
+I was able to use the data in my d3 visualization by converting the it into a string, and using the Function constructor to make an object out of it.

 ## Code Structure